 How often have you read something wonderful, then thought, "I can do that!"
 Well, maybe you can.
 But don't!
 Agents and publishers want to see something new, or a novel twist on the familiar.
-I frequently see versions of The Celestine Prophecy, Silence of the Lambs, Harry Potter, and other best-selling phenoms.
+I frequently see versions of The Hunger Games, The DaVinci Code, Harry Potter, and other best-selling phenoms.
 Often these manuscripts are well written and well organized.
 But I fear they stand little chance in the marketplace, because they are too blatantly imitative of other works.

 #2 Sloppy Formatting

 Your manuscript is far more likely to be read if it is easy to read.
 Follow these guidelines when formatting a manuscript for submission to an agent or prospective publisher: Use a bright white 8 ½" by 11" paper and black ink.
 Avoid colored papers and inks, and fast or economy-grade printing, which usually yields a gray, hard-to-read text.
 Double-space your manuscript, and use a 12-point font, either Times New Roman or Courier.
 Set one-inch margins at the top, bottom, and sides, and justify the left margin only.
-Create a title page with the title halfway down on the page and your name and contact information beneath it.
+Create a title page with the title and author's name halfway down on the page and your contact information beneath it.
 Include a table of contents with nonfiction.
-Set the header at the top left margin of each page to read, BOOK TITLE: Author's last name.
+Set the header at the top left margin of each page to read: BOOK TITLE: Author's last name.
 Start each new chapter five inches down on the page.
 Begin numbering the pages with the first page of text, and continue numbering consecutively through the manuscript.
 (Do not begin each new chapter or section with page 1.)
-Center page numbers at the bottom of the page.
+Center page numbers at the bottom of the page or position them at bottom right.
 If your manuscript includes a bibliography, footnotes, appendices, or other such elements, you may wish to consult the Chicago Manual of Style for proper formatting.